Thursday, December 31, 2009

 Dijkstra's Algorithm

-Here is a short implementation of this algorithm in C++, I assumed that, all the edge-weights are positive, and the max possible distance is less than 220 which is set as INF macro and the graph supports MAX nodes starting from 1 to MAX-1, these macros needs to be set properly.
+Here is a short implementation of this algorithm in C++, I assumed that, all the edge-weights are positive, and the max possible distance is less than 220 which is set as INF.
+The nodes are marked from 1 to N inclusive where N is the number of nodes.

 Input format: